 Pompeo: US focused on helping detained Canadians in China

-U.S. Secretary of State Mike Pompeo says it's wrong that China is detaining two Canadians and the Trump administration is focused on helping have them released.
+U.S. Secretary of State Mike Pompeo said Thursday it's wrong that China is detaining two Canadians and the Trump administration is focused on helping them get freed.

-Pompeo made the remarks at the start of a meeting with Canadian Prime Minister Justin Trudeau in Ottawa on Thursday.
+Pompeo made the remarks at the start of a meeting with Canadian Prime Minister Justin Trudeau in Ottawa.

+"Please do know our team is focused on helping those two Canadians be released," Pompeo said to Trudeau, Canadian Foreign Minister Chrystia Freeland and members of the media.
+"We're working on it diligently.
+It's wrong that they are being held."

-Trudeau said he would bring up plight of the two Canadians and thank the U.S. for its efforts.
+Trudeau said he would bring up plight of the two Canadians and thank the U.S. for its efforts as well as talk about "how we move forward on that."

 Beijing detained ex-diplomat Michael Kovrig and entrepreneur Michael Spavor on Dec.
 10 in an apparent attempt to pressure Canada to release Meng Wanzhou, a top executive at Chinese tech giant Huawei.
 She was arrested Dec.
 1 at the request of U.S. authorities who want her to face fraud charges in the U.S.